 - You can split the Bitcoin.
-This means that if you don’t have $10,000 spare to purchase one whole Bitcoin, you can buy smaller amounts of a Bitcoin – in the same sense that you can own cents, rather than an entire dollar.
+This means that if you don’t have thousands of dollars to purchase one whole Bitcoin, you can buy smaller amounts of a Bitcoin.
+Think of it as owning cents, rather than the entire dollar.

-- There is more buy, sell, and trade platforms dedicated solely to Bitcoin.
+- There are more buying, selling, and trading platforms dedicated solely to Bitcoin than Ethereum or Ripple.

-- It’s a very volatile market – with big swings in highs and lows.
+- Bitcoin is a very volatile market – with big swings in highs and lows.

-- The Bitcoin might not “catch on” in the mainstream market which could see it dive in the years to come.
+- The Bitcoin might not be more than a fad in the mainstream market.
+This could cause it to take a dive in the years to come.

 - There are more scams related to Bitcoin than other cryptocurrencies.
-These can catch out new investors who aren’t familiar with how the market works.
+These can catch new investors, who aren’t familiar with how the market works.

-- New investors who aren’t familiar with stocks may not know how to deal with regulatory risks.
+- New investors that aren’t familiar with stocks may not know how to deal with regulatory risks.
 This can lead to massive

-Ethereum is a little more complicated than Bitcoin, and therefore its pros and cons are a bit more in-depth.
+Ethereum is a little more complicated than Bitcoin.
+As such, its pros and cons are a bit more in-depth.

-- It’s a whole package.
-Unlike other blockchains, it allows more complex contracts to be run on the network with no need for third-party services in many cases.
+- It’s the whole package.
+Unlike other blockchains, ETH allows more complex contracts to be run on the network with no need for third-party services in most cases.

 - It’s a platform for other products and services.
-Thismeans it can create a robust ecosystem around it which is beneficial for developers.
+This means Ethereum creates a robust ecosystem around it, which is beneficial for developers.